yagosys/202301/userguide/010-eks/demo_macvlan.md

 ```

 - ### check the ip address and routing table of cfos container
-*below you will see cfos container has eth0 and net1 interface*
+below you will see cfos container has eth0 and net1 interface

-*net1 interface is created by macvlan cni*
+net1 interface is created by macvlan cni

-*eth0 interface is created by aws vpc cni*
+eth0 interface is created by aws vpc cni

 *cfos container have default route point to 169.254.1.1 which has fixed mac address from veth pair interface on the host side (enixxx interface on host)*

+paste below command to check cfos ip address

 ```
 cfospodname=$(kubectl get pod -o jsonpath='{.items[0].metadata.name}')
 kubectl exec -it po/$cfospodname -- ip a
 ```

-the output will be
+the output shall like below. you will expect see different ip address on eth0. but the net1 ip address shall be 10.1.200.252.

 ```
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00